 Real-time closed captioning is now enabled automatically for live-streamed meetings by default!
 Check out this demo of the multilingual closed captioning feature:

 You can confirm that this setting is enabled on your meeting by opening the meeting editor, scrolling down to the Streaming Video section, and clicking More Video Options.

-If you have enabled this setting before starting your meeting, captions will automatically be visible for meeting viewers on the meeting live site.
-You'll also see a green "Closed Captions Running" in your public conference line admin view on the live site:
+You'll see that "Enable Closed Captioning" is checked.
+Captions will automatically be visible for meeting viewers on the live meeting site.
+You'll also see a green "Closed Captions Running" in your public conference line admin view on the live meeting site:

 Zoom captioning limitations:

 Zoom allows up to 5 interpreted languages, but requires you to bring your own human interpreter for each language

 Even if you have human interpreters, participants who need language interpretation need to download and install the desktop Zoom app to access interpreters

 This option also requires an enterprise license, several days for setup, and the resources to staff language interpreters for every meeting.

 For these reasons Zoom's native interpretation options are prohibitively expensive for even our largest partners.